8ch32bit/MockSignal/README.md

 # MockSignal
-### A Luau module that emulates RBXScriptSignal instances (minus parallel connects), indended to be the fastest RBXScriptSignal implementation
+### A Luau module that emulates RBXScriptSignal instances (minus parallel luau functions), indended to be the fastest RBXScriptSignal implementation